claudis95/tvheadend-plex-kodi/README.md

 ## Managing Libraries and Live TV
 1. **Add Recorded Shows to Kodi and Plex**:
-   - Set the recording path in TVHeadend (e.g., `/path/to/recordings`).
+   - Set the recording path in TVHeadend (in this case `/opt/docker/tvheadend/recordings:/recordings`).
    - Add this path as a library in Kodi and Plex.

 2. **Organize Media Libraries**: